-January 2026
+February 2026

-The Campbell family, long-time owners and preservationists of the quarter-mile-long limestone bluff covered with historic pictographs at Paint Rock, Texas, has long believed the pictographs were primarily created by the Jumano Indians of early Texas.
+The Campbell family, long-time owners and preservationists of the quarter-mile-long limestone bluff covered with historic pictographs along the Concho River at Paint Rock, Texas, has long believed the pictographs were primarily created by the Jumano Indians of early Texas.
 The pictographs number over 1,500.
-Artifacts found along the riverbanks and in front of the site indicate that the site served as a camping stop as early as 1300 A.D. into the early 1700s.
+Artifacts found along the front of the site indicate that it served as a camping stop as early as 1300 A.D. and continued into the early 1700s.
 The Paint Rock pictographs were first documented in the 1930s by A.T.
 Jackson and rock art illustrator Forrest Kirkland.
-However, until now, archeologists have been unable to find evidence linking any of the myriad of geometric designs, animals, Indian depictions, and various solstice and equinox solar markers (Houston and Simonia) directly to the Jumano people.
+However, to date, archaeologists have been unable to find evidence linking any of the myriad geometric designs, animal depictions, Indian imagery, or various solar markers for the solstices and equinoxes directly to the Jumano people (Houston and Simonia).
 Our work with the Campbell family goes back 16 years, primarily photographing the pictographs and identifying a historic camping area at the far western end of the bluff.
 In this report, we worked with WTAS Member Bill Campbell to provide evidential support for what the family has believed all along.
 Our research does not identify the Jumano with all the pictographs on the bluff.
-However, the history of the Jumano in this area, along with the comparison of our recent identification of Jumano pictographs at Meyers Spring, Texas, provides strong evidence that many of the bluff's depictions are from this group of Indigenous people during the established period.
+However, the history of the Jumano in this area, along with a comparison of our recent identification of Jumano pictographs at Meyers Spring, Texas, provides strong evidence that many of the bluff's depictions are by this group during the established period identified by the artifacts.

-The story of the Lady In Blue and the 1629 meeting between the Spanish friars from New Mexico and the large Jumano gathering took place in the area now known as Caprock Canyon State Park.
-We previously reported this in our report entitled, The Jumano Picture Story of 'The Lady in Blue' at Meyers Spring, Texas.

-At the time, the Jumano people had moved north to the summer buffalo-hunting grounds because of recent problems with a lack of game in their home territory.
+We previously determined that the story of the Lady In Blue and the 1629 meeting between the Spanish friars from New Mexico and the large Jumano gathering took place in the area now known as Caprock Canyon State Park.
+We reported this in our report entitled, The Jumano Picture Story of 'The Lady in Blue' at Meyers Spring, Texas.
+(Ashmore) At the time of the gathering, the Jumano people had moved north to the summer buffalo-hunting grounds because of recent problems: a lack of game in their home territory and their clean water sources drying up.

 In that report, we presented the pictograph story created by the Jumano people at Meyers Spring.
-(Ashmore) The images of the people celebrating after the healing of their sick and lame are very distinctive.
+The images of the people celebrating after the healing of their sick and lame are very distinctive.
 These images are key to analyzing the Paint Rock pictographs in similar celebratory settings.